|<<jdhopkins.com home contact us||press search site map>>|

 Astral Worlds portrays a variety of sounds, from this breezy funk feel at the end to the pressure of High Density Intensity to the multiple transformations of Reentry.
 Many aspects of the dream are covered, as you project through Astral Worlds' portrayals of these realms, and eventually return refreshed, delighted with the world you're in.

-ASTRAL WORLDS, 19 tracks of music on 2 discs.
+ASTRAL WORLDS, 19 tracks of music.

 ©2005 J.D.
 Records, Richard Carl Hopkins, All Rights Reserved